-- 9 Any or all of the following conditions are likely after a disaster or major emergency: - People cluster together for shelter, protection, or access to supplies - Utilities, including water and sewer service, are inoperative - Toilet and bathing or laundry facilities are unavailable or overloaded - Access to medical products and care is extremely limited or unavailable - 14 These situations can lead to the rapid spread of food- or water-borne disease that can be - 15 lethal to vulnerable and older individuals.
+Any or all of the following conditions are likely after a disaster or major emergency:

+- People cluster together for shelter, protection, or access to supplies - Utilities, including water and sewer service, are inoperative - Toilet and bathing or laundry facilities are unavailable or overloaded - Access to medical products and care is extremely limited or unavailable

+These situations can lead to the rapid spread of food- or water-borne disease that can be lethal to vulnerable and older individuals.
 Sanitation is a life or death matter.

-16 Human waste management and disposal
+Human waste management and disposal

-- Urine (pee) is usually harmless, and can be safely disposed of by spreading it on the land surface, or pouring it down a functional drain. - Fecal matter (poo) can be an avenue for transmission of many diseases; it must be stored and disposed of in ways that avoid human contact. - It is important to separate pee from poo as much as possible, and to clean up promptly any potential poo-contamination of your person or anything else.
+- Urine is usually harmless, and can be safely disposed of by spreading it on the land surface, or pouring it down a functional drain. - Fecal matter (feces) can be an avenue for transmission of many diseases; it must be stored and disposed of in ways that avoid human contact. - It is important to separate urine from feces as much as possible, and to clean up promptly any potential fecal-contamination of your person or anything else.